 Cloud-native development focuses on an architecture’s modularity, loose coupling, and the independence of its services.
 Each microservice implements a business capability, runs in its own process, and communicates via application programming interfaces (APIs) or messaging.
 This communication can be managed through a service mesh layer.

 Whether your industry is telecom, banking, healthcare—even cattle farming—you are now also a software company, with applications at the center of business strategy.
-This software-driven business transformation requires new apps to be developed and delivered faster, for users who have come to expect a higher quality.
+This software-driven business transformation requires new apps to be developed and delivered faster for users who have come to expect a higher quality.
 This is no small task.
 Red Hat believes it will require investing in your processes, infrastructure, and architecture to compete in modern, fast-changing markets.

 When you build your applications with Red Hat, you’ll have access to solutions like Red Hat Service Interconnect, which provides secure communication links between applications and services regardless of where or how they exist.
 This means that even legacy applications can continue running independently in their original environments while staying connected to the new applications you build and deploy in the future.